mattmillsxyz/robotrack/README.md

 ### 5. Access the Dashboard

 Open your browser and navigate to the application URL.
-You'll see the Robotrack dashboard with:
+You'll see the RoboTrack dashboard with:

 - A sidebar showing all robots and their current status
 - An interactive map displaying robot locations